Tubbz-alt/ExtIO_RFspaceNetSDR/README.md

-# ExtIO_RFspaceNetSDR
+# ExtIO_RFspaceSDR
-Winrad/HDSDR plugin ExtIO for the RFspace NetSDR receiver
+Winrad/HDSDR plugin ExtIO for the RFspace NetSDR, NetSDR+ and CloudIQ receiver

 URL: https://github.com/hayguen/ExtIO_RFspaceNetSDR

 ## Software Defined Radio (SDR) receiver

-The hardware receiver was manufactured by RFspace.
+The hardware receiver(s) were/are manufactured by RFspace.

 See http://www.rfspace.com/

 This software was initially developed for for the NetSDR model.
-It does also run with the NetSDR+.
+It does also run with the compatible NetSDR+ model.
+And also with the different CloudIQ model.

 Network protocol specification for the interface is available at http://www.moetronix.com/svdownload.htm